MarsicoFL/mispitools/README.md

 ?mispitools
 ```

 NOTE: These packages should be directly, ff not previously, installed as dependencies with mispitools.
-Nevertheless, in some cases it is necesary to install them manually.
+Nevertheless, in some cases it is necesary to install them manually (specially if you are installing the under development version from github).
 This could be done with the following lines:

 ```r
 install.packages("ggplot2")